Pre-doctoral, APA-Accredited Psychology Internship Program

 The internship is designed to provide a wide variety of clinical experiences with an emphasis on preparing the interns to achieve a standard doctoral level of competence in skills, personal maturity, and ethical behavior.
 In order to accomplish this goal, and to accommodate the special interests and needs of the intern, the program is balanced between required and elective clinical experiences.

 All interns are required to participate in a year-long primary placement.
-The remaining training experiences will consist of two six-month minor rotations, weekly seminars, monthly case conferences and an individual, mentor-guided research project.
+The remaining training experiences will consist of two six-month minor rotations, weekly seminars, bimonthly case conferences and an individual, mentor-guided research project.
 The program accepts two interns who prefer an adult oriented primary placement, two interns who prefer a child/family primary placement, and one intern who prefers a primary placement with the Asian Pacific Development Center, which is affiliated with Aurora Mental Health Center.
 For all three tracks, the minor rotations can be either adult or child focused, depending on the interests of the intern.
 The internship is for 12 months and 2000 hours.

 The current stipend is $25,200, with an additional $2400 compensation for interns who are fluent in English and are able to conduct therapy in a second language.
 The fringe benefits include Center contributions toward health and dental insurance, a flexible benefit plan, $15,000 in life insurance, professional liability insurance, long-term disability insurance, an EAP program, 12 days of vacation, up to 12 days sick leave, and ten paid holidays.

 For administrative purposes, the Aurora MHC clinical services are divided into two divisions: Adult Services and Child/Family & Integrated Services.
 The Center also provides training in four affiliated agencies: the Metro Community Providers Network, the Refugee Wellness Center, the Asian Pacific Development Center, and the Rocky Mountain Youth Clinics.
 Within these divisions and agencies, interns can receive training in the following programs.